rutvijkumarshah/ImageSearch/README.md

 * [x] Required: User can scroll down “infinitely” to continue loading more image results (up to 8 pages)

-The following advanced user stories are optional and completed:

 * [x] Advanced: Robust error handling, check if internet is available, handle error cases, network failures
 * [x] Advanced: Use the ActionBar SearchView or custom layout as the query box instead of an EditText
 * [x] Advanced: User can share an image to their friends or email it to themselves